-These policies cover the most common risks of laser eye centers.
+These insurance policies cover the most common risks of laser eye centers.

 General liability insurance covers common third-party risks, such as accidental damage to a patient's eyeglasses or a slip-and-fall injury at an eye surgery company.

-A business owner's policy, or BOP, is a cost-effective way for LASIK eye centers to buy general liability insurance and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for LASIK eye centers to buy general liability coverage and commercial property insurance together.

 Commercial auto insurance is usually required for business-owned vehicles.
 It covers accidents and lawsuits involving a laser eye center's vehicles.